Vault11Overseer/Breathe/README.md

             Languages: NONE
             Libraries: NONE
         ## Startup Install
-            To use the finished project simple clone the files, add them to a server, then access the index.html.
+            To use the finished project, simply clone the files, add them to a server, and then access the index.html.
         ## Dev Install
-            This is basically the same process.
+            This is the same process.
-            Seeing as this is Vanilla JavaScript and HTML there are no dependencies or libraries to install.
+            Seeing as this is Vanilla JavaScript and HTML, there are no dependencies or libraries to install.

     ### ISSUES
         ## FOUND AN ISSUE?